irishes/Orion-Repository/README.md

 `campt from= <your cube>`

-Basic 'Alpha' Caption Writer
+Alpha Caption Writer
 =====================================================
-1. Receive and save a cube file (.cub) from the user
+1. Receive and save a cube file (.cub) and a template file (.tpl)
-2. Display the first object block of the data *(ISIS CONNECTION HAS BEEN MADE)*
+2. Move user to page where they can view and customize the image
 3. Export an image(png or tiff) of the cube in any resolution or size